-Methodology · 7 min read · 2026-05-01
+Methodology · 7 min read · reviewed 2026-05-09

-The problem with private forecasts
+The problem with polished forecasts

 Most Australian property research is comfortable for the publisher and useless to the reader.
 A buyer's agent picks ten suburbs as their "growth tips" for the year.
 Twelve months later, two perform brilliantly, six are flat, two underperform.
 The ones that worked get republished as "as we predicted."
 The ones that didn't quietly disappear from the next year's list.